softwaremill/elasticmq/README.md

         delay = 5 seconds
         receiveMessageWait = 0 seconds
         deadLettersQueue1 {
-            maxReceiveCount = 3 // requiredfrom 1 to 1000
+            maxReceiveCount = 3 // from 1 to 1000
-            // below all optional
-        	defaultVisibilityTimeout = 10 seconds
-        	delay = 5 seconds
-        	receiveMessageWait = 0 seconds
-        	deadLettersQueue2 {...}
     	}
     }
     queue2 { }
 }
 ````

-All attributes are optional except `maxReceiveCount` for dead letters queue, and if not specified will use the default SQS values.
+All attributes are optional except `maxReceiveCount` for dead letters queue.

 Starting an embedded ElasticMQ server with an SQS interface
 -----------------------------------------------------------